Microck/ReadToUnlock/README.md

 # ReadToUnlock

 A simple WPF application for reading practice with configurable quotes.
 Initial idea was completely different so just ignore the name, this is a bad project anyways.
+I dont think half the shit works.
 Feel free to steal it or whatever.

 ## What it does
 - Displays quotes for reading practice